 Methods for Feeding a Sick Dog

 There are several different methods available for trying to get your dog to eat.
-Which one will work depends on your dog.
-If one method doesn’t work, then you can move on to the next method until you find one that works for you and your dog.
+Which method works best will depend on your dog.
+If the first method doesn’t work, keep trying new ones until you find a method that works for both you and your dog.

 Give Your Dog a Treat

 If your dog hasn’t been feeling well, you could try treating your dog with food they don’t normally get.
 Human food like chicken or even baby food may be so irresistible that your dog will actually eat something.
 Try just a small amount of human food at first to see if they will eat.
 If not, try adding a bit more.

 You should mix this in with their existing dry food to encourage them to eat their normal diet along with the treat.
 Just be sure not to overindulge your dog in these treats as it can negatively affect their health.

 If you have a hard time getting your dog to eat dry food, another brand may be a better fit.
 Try a sample pack from the pet store to see if your dog likes a different brand better than the one you’ve been buying.
 Alternatively, you could try to mix in some wet food, which may stimulate your dog’s appetite more than the dry food.

 Heating up your dog’s food increases its smell and palatability.
 Sick dogs will have a hindered sense of smell and taste.
 Food that has been warmed up may smell more fragrant and can help entice your dog to eat it.
 This will also help with taste which will encourage your dog to continue eating after that first bite.